Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Discussion

-Our results show that audio scenarios are the most experienced scenarios among our participants. {We note that the prevalence of audio scenarios might be in part due to the frequency with which participants were sharing their audio as opposed to video or screen sharing.
-Regardless, audio scenarios have the second highest ratio of discomfort, after the much less frequently experienced autonomy scenarios.
-Comparing the discomfort ratio in the audio vs. video scenarios respectively (46.2\% vs. 28.8\%), considerably more audio scenarios caused discomfort than video scenarios.
+Our results show that audio scenarios are the most experienced scenarios among our participants.
+We note that the prevalence of audio scenarios might be in part due to the frequency with which participants shared their microphone as opposed to camera or screen sharing.
+Regardless, audio scenarios have the second highest discomfort ratio, after the much less frequently experienced autonomy scenarios.
+When comparing the discomfort ratio in all audio vs. all video scenarios, respectively 239/517 (46.2\%) vs. 98/340 (28.8\%), considerably more audio scenarios caused discomfort than video scenarios (see \autoref{tab:prevalence} in \autoref{app:more_results} for details).
 Additionally, when we asked participants to select the most memorable uncomfortable scenario from the list of all reported uncomfortable scenarios, the four most reported scenarios were audio scenarios.
 On the other hand, the least four reported memorable scenarios were video scenarios.
 Furthermore, looking at the reasons that made the memorable scenarios uncomfortable, we find that audio scenarios appeared more frequently in relation to interrupting or distracting the meeting and affecting the worker's professional image than video and other scenarios.
 Audio scenarios appeared considerably more than video scenarios in scenarios that escalated to cause harm (24/36 audio vs. 2/36 video).

-The aforementioned findings show that audio scenarios are more prevalent, more related to discomfort and harm, suggesting that they are more difficult to prevent than video scenarios.
-Efforts to develop and improve easy-to-use use smart measures to prevent audio privacy-invasive scenarios may be a worthwhile endeavor.
+The aforementioned findings show that audio scenarios are more prevalent, and more related to discomfort and harm, suggesting that they are more difficult to prevent than video scenarios.
+Future work can better understand the reasons that made audio privacy-invasive scenarios more prevalent, and associated to discomfort and harm compared to video scenarios.